-If policy regime is fixed, active monetary policy coupled with passive fiscal policy the policy mix implicit in the literature on the Taylor principle-produces monetarist and Ricardian predictions of monetary and fiscal policy impacts.
+If policy regime is fixed, active monetary policy coupled with passive fiscal policy the policy mix implicit in the literature on the Taylor principle-produces conventional monetarist and Ricardian predictions of monetary and fiscal policy impacts.
 In contrast, when active fiscal policy combines with passive monetary policy-the combination associated with the fiscal theory of the price level-monetary and tax changes generate wealth effects that shift aggregate demand, and policy impacts are non-monetarist and non-Ricardian.

 Lucas (1976) taught macroeconomists to think about policy changes in terms of shifts in regime.
-But Lucas's examples all involve once-and-for-all changes, rather than the on-going process described in the quick history above.
-Cooley, LeRoy, and Raymon (1982, 1984), among others, have argued that treating policy as making once-and-for-all choices is logically inconsistent.
+But Lucas's examples all involve once-and-for-all changes, rather than the on-going process described in the history above.
+Cooley, LeRoy, and Raymon (1982, 1984), among others, have argued that treating policy as making once-andfor-all choices is logically inconsistent.
 After all, if policy authorities can contemplate changing regime, then regime is not permanent.
-If there has been a history of changes in monetary and fiscal policy regimes, private agents will ascribe a probability distribution over policy regimes.
-Agents' expectations, and therefore their decision rules, will reflect their belief that policy changes are not once-and-forall.
+If there has been a history of changes in policy regimes, private agents will ascribe a probability distribution over those regimes.
+Agents' expectations, and therefore their decision rules, will reflect their belief that policy changes are not once-and-for-all.
 This point resonates especially crisply in the United States, where the policy changes we aim to model are intrinsically temporary; they arose largely because of the personalities of the political players, rather than through the creation of new policy institutions or changes in existing institutions' legal mandates.

-&lt;sup>5This follows Leeper's (1991) taxonomy.
+&lt;sup>4This follows Leeper's (1991) taxonomy.

-&lt;sup>6See, for example, Leeper (1991), Sims (1994), Woodford (1995), and Cochrane (1999).
+&lt;sup>5See, for example, Leeper (1991), Sims (1994), Woodford (1995), and Cochrane (1999).

-A growing number of empirical studies finds evidence of regime changes.
-Clarida, Gali, and Gertler (2000) find that from 1960-1979 the Taylor principle does not hold for U.S. monetary policy.
-They implicitly assume that fiscal policy was passive during this period, allowing for multiple equilibria, and they interpret the inflation of the 1970s as arising from self-fulfilling sunspot equilibria.
+Clarida, Gali, and Gertler (2000, p.
+149) argue that when the Fed failed to obey the Taylor principle before 1979, it left "open the possibility of bursts of inflation and output that result from self-fulfilling changes in expectations."
+The possibility of multiple equilibria relies on the implicit assumption that fiscal policy was passive during this period.
 Woodford (1999) suggests that fiscal policy may have been active during that period, implying that observed inflation emerged from a unique equilibrium.
 Favero and Monacelli (2003) and Sala (2003) offer empirical evidence that fiscal policy was active and monetary policy was passive in the 1960s and 1970s, supporting Woodford's argument.

-All this work is couched in terms of changes in policy regime, and there have been some efforts to incorporate switching policy specifications into dynamic stochastic general equilibrium (DSGE) models to study the fiscal theory of price level determination (FTPL) [for example, Sims (1997), Woodford (1998), Loyo (1999), Mackowiak (2002), Weil (2003), and Daniel (2003)].
+All this work is couched in terms of changes in policy regime, and there have been some efforts to incorporate switching policy specifications into dynamic stochastic general equilibrium models to study the fiscal theory of price level determination (FTPL) [Sims (1997), Woodford (1998), Loyo (1999), Mackowiak (2002), Weil (2003), and Daniel (2003)].
 But each of these papers considers only one-time changes in regime.
 In addition, Loyo (1999), Weil (2003), and Daniel (2003) consider only changes in fiscal regime, holding monetary policy behavior fixed.
 Given a history of both monetary and fiscal regime switching, it is important to allow both policies to change.
 This paper generalizes the theoretical literature on monetary and fiscal policy interactions by explicitly modeling regime change as an on-going process.
 Both one-time changes in regime and changes in only fiscal or monetary policy behavior are special cases of our specification.